The Ranking Metrics at AcademicInfluence.com

 The Problems with Subjective Rankings

-All the leading ranking organizations employ ranking approaches with subjective elements.
+Most of the leading ranking organizations employ ranking approaches with subjective elements.
 Many depend heavily on self-reports, in which survey responders detail their own personal assessment or perception of a school’s characteristics, such as reputation.
 The problems with self-reports include lying (making a school seem better or worse than it may actually be), misperception (simply being mistaken in one’s perception of the school), and moral hazard (perverse incentives to portray a school one way rather than another).

 Rankings of schools by alumni on a five-star scale or by their salary data after graduation face these same problems, as well as a selection effect: What sort of alumni tend to give a five-star rating to a school from which they graduated?
 What if people like to think well of things into which they invested time and money?
 What if they want to warn people about mistakes they’ve committed?
 And which impulse is stronger?
 In any case, such rankings are not only subjective but can be skewed.
 Ditto for salary reports: Do people working minimum wage upon graduation really want the world to know this fact, even if they share this knowledge anonymously?